Mandatory Ongoing Learning

 Knowing when to renew

-Other teams support them in making this happen; HQ email people 30 days before they need their Safety and Safeguarding renewed, Dorset Adult Training may invite volunteers to First Aid training events.
+Other teams support them in making this happen; HQ email people and their line manager at 60 days before and 30 days before they need their Safety and Safeguarding renewed, Dorset Adult Training may invite volunteers to First Aid training events.

 The line manager is emailed by HQ if it goes overdue.
 If it goes overdue, line managers should use Mutually Agreed Restrictions until the renewal is completed.
 No volunteer can attend a Nights Away if their Safety or Safeguarding training has expired.